Resident234/php.net/pages/www.php.net_ref.zip.php.md

 }

 /**
- * This function creates recursive directories if it doesn&apos;t already exist *
+ * This function creates recursive directories if it doesn't already exist *
  * @param String  The path that should be created
  *